+3

 A graduate research project must be completed and submitted to the Graduate Office for a grade to be assigned.
 Otherwise IP notations are recorded.
 This course is specifically designed for Plan II and Plan III students.
 Prerequisites: EDED 5329 and departmental approval.

+5306 Thesis 3

+This course is for thesis students.
+The course requires 6 hours of grades, the first 3 hours consisting of completion of a thesis proposal and the last 3 hours consisting of completion of the thesis.
+Completion of the thesis proposal is a prerequisite for enrollment in the last 3 hours of thesis.

 5314.
 Reading Diagnosis and Remediation.

+3(3-0)

-Identification of specific reading problems through both quantitative and qualitative examination of reading skills.
-Individually administered diagnostic instruments.
-Remediation techniques appropriate for overcoming the reading difficulty.
-Supervised case study work.
+.This course provides skills, understanding, and identification of specific reading problems through both quantitative and qualitative examination of reading skills.
+Research into the latest best practices, including individually administered diagnostic instruments will be showcased.
+Remediation techniques appropriate for overcoming and working within reading difficulties is also explained.
 Prerequisite: EDRG 5372.

 5332.
 Using Trade Books to Teach Reading.